Subscribe to Updates

 Is it necessary to visit the orthodontist if I have my clear aligners on?

-You might be imagining that with clear aligners, positioning of teeth is easy to do and you don’t need any help, but this is not true.
+You might imagine that with clear aligners, positioning of teeth is easy to do and you don’t need any help, but this is not true.
 Regular visits to the orthodontist are crucial in terms of maintenance or supervision over the important task of straightening the teeth to get the perfect results.

 The needed appointments with the orthodontist